Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the circle

 In such a case, the Dirac equation \eqref{eq.line} under the polarization coordinates admits the following form,

-where $\boldsymbol{\beta}=\binom{\beta_1}{\beta_2}$, $\beta_j=\beta_j(t,r,\theta),~j=1,2$, and the new Dirac operator is
+where $\boldsymbol{\alpha}=\binom{\alpha_1}{\alpha_2}$, $\alpha_j=\alpha_j(t,r,\theta),~j=1,2$, and the new Dirac operator is

-Moreover, $e^{\ii\widetilde{\mathcal{D}}t}$ also represents a Dirac group and is unitary in $L^2(\br^2)$ for all $t\in\br^+$.
+Moreover, $e^{\ii\widetilde{\mathcal{D}}t}$ also represents a Dirac group and is unitary in $L^2(\br^2)$ for all $t>0$.

 Observe that the traveling wave solution to the Dirac equation \eqref{eq.line} is of the form \eqref{eq.taveling}.
-With a circular ring edge, it is not surprising that we set up the following traveling wave solution ansatz by treating the circle as a straight line locally. \begin{prop} Let $R>0$ be a sufficiently large radius.
-Given the initial condition of Dirac equation \eqref{eq.circlecase},
+With a circular edge, it is not surprising that we seek for the ansatz by treating the circle as a straight line locally, i.e.,